FilipMartinek/GenderAndAgeClassification/README.md

  - OpenCV 4.5.5

 # Dataset
-UTKFace
+This model uses the [UTKFace](https://github.com/aicip/UTKFace) or the [IMDB_WIKI](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/) datasets.
+These datasets have to bo saved in the datasets/ directory in order to be processed.
+The processed datasets are then saved to datasets/processed_data/ as .npy files.

 # Usage
  - Download this repository
  - Open Terminal/Command Prompt in the main GenderAndAgeClassification directory
- - install all the necessery libraries with:
+ - Install all the necessery libraries with:
 ```bash
 pip install -r requirements.txt
 ```